-Accordingly, LSC is adopting the proposal to permit recipients to provide legal assistance to groups having as a principal activity the delivery of services to those persons who would be eligible for LSC-funded legal assistance.
-In addition, LSC is adopting the proposed further limitation that the legal assistance must be related to the services delivered by the group.
-One commenter objected to this limitation.
-This commenter stated that legal assistance in an unrelated matter, such as an employment dispute, could have a significant impact on an organization's ability to provide its services.
-LSC notes that although there may be instances in which an unrelated legal matter could have an impact on the organization's delivery of services, there are instances in which unrelated legal matters would not have any impact on the delivery of services.
-In addition, LSC believes that this limitation, along with the limitation relating to the group's "principal activity," will avoid creating a potential situation whereby recipients might feel free to undertake broad based, systemic social change activities, but will permit recipients to provide legal assistance that will enable a group to pursue its goals of service to the eligible client community.
-LSC believes that these limitations will help ensure that LSC funds will be used to provide financially eligible groups with the day-to-day legal services which are the hallmark of LSC-funded legal assistance.
-Finally, LSC notes that if a recipient wishes to provide legal assistance to a group whose principal activity is the delivery of services to low income persons in a legal matter not related to that service, the recipient may provide that legal assistance with non-LSC funds.
+This commenter stated that legal assistance in an unrelated matter could have a significant impact on an organization's ability to provide its services.
+LSC notes that although there may be instances in which an unrelated legal matter could ultimately have an impact on the group's delivery of services, LSC believes that this limitation is important.
+LSC believes that this limitation, along with the limitation relating to the group's

+"principal activity," will avoid creating a potential situation whereby recipients might feel free to undertake broad based social change activities, but will permit recipients to provide legal assistance that will enable a group to pursue its goals of service to the eligible client community.
+LSC believes that these limitations will help ensure that LSC funds will be used to provide financially eligible groups with the dayto-day legal services which are the hallmark of LSC-funded legal assistance.
+Finally, LSC notes that if a recipient wishes to provide legal assistance to a group whose principal activity is the delivery of services to low income persons in a legal matter not related to that service, the recipient may provide that legal assistance with non-LSC funds, provided the legal assistance is otherwise permissible under applicable law and regulations.